 Most people are unaware that they are grinding their teeth, especially at night.
 The most obvious symptom of bruxism is the sound of scraping and grinding.
 It is an unpleasant noise which those nearby are likely to notice.

 But you can't count on other people to mention this to you, so you should look out for other teeth grinding symptoms.
 These include:

-- Muscle pain around the jaw and the temporomandibular joint.
+- Muscle pain and tension around the jaw and the temporomandibular joint.
 This leads to a sensation of stiffness and can limit capacity to open the mouth wide.

 - Earaches and tinnitus

 - Pain around the neck, cheeks and shoulders